shawnmcrowley/nextjs_mongo/adaptiveworks_api_ui/README.md

 ```

-Open [http://localhost:3000/AdaptiveWorks](http://localhost:3000/AdaptiveWorks) with your browser to see the result.
+Open [http://localhost:3000/adaptiveWorks](http://localhost:3000/adaptiveWorks) with your browser to see the result.

 ## Deploy on Vercel

-The easiest way to deploy your this app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy this app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.